djhmateer/hugo-quickstart/content/posts/47 oatmeal stout.md

 Hopstand at 0930

+## Clean

+Use Sodium percarbonate based cleaners ie PBW

+Was all done by 1050.
+Around 3.5 hours.

 ## Ferment

 OG was 1048 at 20

 I've got a Kveik, but want a traditional stout, so lets try it at 25 degrees which is the min to have less fruity flavours.
 [Voss Lalbrew](https://www.murphyandson.co.uk/wp-content/uploads/2020/01/TDS_LPS_BREWINGYEAST_VOSS_ENG_A4.pdf).
 5 to 7 days it says at this temp

+It fermented out to 1014 in 30 hours.
+I'll leave it a few more days in the fermenter to see if any more activity.
+Have taken out of 25 degrees and is now at outside temps.

-## Clean
+## Condition

-Use Sodium percarbonate based cleaners ie PBW

-Was all done by 1050.
-Around 3.5 hours.
+Want to put some in bottles, and rest in keg.